rowlandhill/ruby-study/study.md

 ## Class#method!

-What does an exclamation point after a method usually signify?
+What does an exclamation point after a method usually signify?  e.g., `my_string.capitalize!`

 ```md
 <!-- your answer here -->
 ```

 ## Instantiation
-How do you create a class in Ruby?
+How do you create an instance of a class in Ruby?

 ```ruby
 # your answer here